jwest33/dsam_model_memory/CONCEPTS.md

 ### 1.1 Euclidean Space (ℝ^768)
 A 768-dimensional real vector space using standard L2 (Euclidean) distance metric for capturing lexical and syntactic similarity.

-**Why 768 dimensions?** Higher dimensions provide more capacity to encode nuanced differences between similar concepts without interference (the "blessing of dimensionality" for embeddings).
-The 768 dimensions match common transformer output sizes, allowing rich semantic representation where each dimension can capture different linguistic features (syntax, semantics, style, domain).
+**Why 768 dimensions?** We use the all-mpnet-base-v2 model which natively produces 768-dimensional embeddings.
+This provides superior semantic understanding compared to smaller models, with each dimension capturing different linguistic features (syntax, semantics, style, domain).
+No additional projection is needed - we directly use the model's high-quality embeddings for the Euclidean space.

 **Distance metric:**
 ```